Alouie412/holbertonschool-zero_day/0x02-vi/README.md

 3-undoing consists of a command to undo an action.

-4-exiting vonsists of a command to exit vi and ignore any unsaved changes.
+4-exiting consists of a command to exit vi and ignore any unsaved changes.

 5-beginning_line consists of a command to move the cursor to the line's beginning.

 6-end_line consists of a command to move the cursor to the line's ending.

+This folder also includes two more tasks, considered optional.

+100-move_to_line consists of a command to move the cursor to line 32.

+101-delete_line consists of a command to delete the current and previous line at once.